Nowadays, roughly over 55% of the world’s population or 4,2 billion people, use the Internet daily.

-With Google, people are actively looking for a solution to their problem.
-Whatever network you select, Google Ads excels when it comes to driving traffic to your website, landing page, app or store with the intent to buy (convert).
+With Google, people are actively looking for a solution to their problems.
+Whatever network you select, Google Ads excels in driving traffic to your website, landing page, app or store with the intent to buy (convert).

-FACEBOOK on the other hand, is not used to search a keyword and solve a problem.
+On the other hand, FACEBOOK is not used to search for a keyword and solve a problem.
 It is a social network where people engage with each other.
 The intent to buy is not as high as with Google.

 Where Google helps you find new customers via keywords, Facebook helps users find businesses based on the things they’re interested in and the ways in which they behave online.

-Similar to Google, Facebook also offers various ways to advertise, such as on Instagram, Facebook Messenger or in their Marketplace.
+Like Google, Facebook also offers various advertising methods, such as on Instagram, WhatsApp or in their Marketplace.
 Most often, however, Facebook ads come in the form of News Feed style ads that integrate directly into your (mobile, tablet or desktop) Facebook feed.

-People share almost every conceivable detail of their lives on Facebook; from what they had for dinner, to celebrating a newborn or getting married.
-People also search for and consume content that aligns with a huge range of personal interests, beliefs and values that gives you the opportunity to target audiences in ways previously considered impossible.
+People share almost every conceivable detail of their lives on Facebook, from what they had for dinner to celebrating a newborn or getting married.
+People also search for and consume content that aligns with a huge range of personal interests, beliefs and values that allows you to target audiences in ways previously considered impossible.
 You can even target a Lookalike audience based off your current customers!

 Thanks to Facebook Ads’ targeting options, you can expect impressive results, often at a much lower cost than through Google.
-Still, both of them are a bargain as compared to traditional (offline) advertising.
+Still, both are a bargain compared to traditional (offline) advertising.